 A vital component to advanced manufacturing is a highly skilled workforce, where skills required of workers are often more advanced and broad than those in other industries.
 Examples of advanced manufacturing tools and techniques include computer-aided design (CAD), simulations, robotics, laser and enhanced prototyping.
 Companies in the advanced manufacturing industry often share common characteristics including:

 - new products and materials

 - new technologies and techniques

 Advanced manufacturing encompasses a variety of industries and products and is based on a company’s high-tech manufacturing processes, machinery, and materials rather than their final products.
 All NAICS manufacturing codes are included in the advanced manufacturing key industry definition.

 - guided missiles

 - space vehicles

 - planetary spacecraft and launch systems

-Colorado’s aerospace ecosystem includes cutting-edge space exploration, four military commands and some of the nation’s most renowned research laboratories and universities such as School of Mines and the University of Colorado, and National Center for Atmospheric Research.
+Colorado’s aerospace ecosystem includes cutting-edge space exploration, four military commands, and some of the nation’s most renowned research laboratories and universities such as the School of Mines and the University of Colorado, and the National Center for Atmospheric Research.

 Bioscience companies engineer, research, design, wholesale, and manufacture medical equipment and pharmaceutical drugs, and they utilize cellular and molecular biology and medicinal chemistry to develop and commercialize therapeutic medicines.